cyclestreets/cyclescape-chef/README.md

-This is a collection of chef recipies that set up the server for the Cyclestreets Toolkit.
+This is a collection of chef recipies that set up the server for Cyclescape.
 You might need to customise them for your own situation, and pull requests are very welcome.

 # Setup